gatsbyjs/gatsby/docs/blog/2019-01-01-publish-multiple-gatsby-sites/index.md

 I’ll be adding to this section as I get feedback or stumble across issues myself.

-If you get an error that says ‘lerna: command not found’ after installing it globally, then install it locally as a project dependency and run it using `yarn lerna <command>`.
+If you get an error that says `lerna: command not found` after installing it globally, then install it locally as a project dependency and run it using `yarn lerna <command>`.

 Running your application: